 The FTD device implements static route tracking by associating a static route with a monitoring target host on the destination network that the FTD device monitors using ICMP echo requests.
 If an echo reply is not received within a specified time period, the host is considered down, and the associated route is removed from the routing table.
 An untracked backup route with a higher metric is used in place of the removed route.

 When selecting a monitoring target, you need to make sure that it can respond to ICMP echo requests.
 The target can be any network object that you choose, but you should consider using the following:

 The ISP gateway (for dual ISP support) address

 The next hop gateway address (if you are concerned about the availability of the gateway)

-A server on the target network, such as a syslog server, that the Firepower Threat Defense device needs to communicate with
+A server on the target network, such as a syslog server, that the FTD device needs to communicate with

 A persistent network object on the destination network

 A PC that may be shut down at night is not a good choice.